vicelab/RebootWarning/README.md

 # RebootWarning
-This is a simple script to warn other workstation users that someone has an important process running The program is written in AutoIt, and than equipped with a custom icon
+This is a simple script to warn other workstation users that someone has an important process running.
+The program is written in AutoIt, and then equipped with a custom icon.